Aetna Coverage for Drug and Alcohol Detox & Addiction Treatment

 Aetna Coverage for Drug & Alcohol Rehab

-While getting detox help is important, ensuring you have the level of support needed to maintain a drug-free lifestyle after completing detox is critical to making any real progress in recovery.
-Much like any other type of chronic health problem, treatment for a drug or alcohol addiction happens in stages with detox being the first stage in the recovery process.
+While enrolling in a detox program is important, ensuring the level of support needed to maintain a drug-free lifestyle after graduating the program is critical to making any real progress in recovery.
+As with addressing any other chronic health problem, combatting drug or alcohol addiction happens in stages with detox being the first phase in the recovery process.

-Fortunately, today’s healthcare laws require all marketplace insurers to provide the same level of care for substance abuse treatment as for any other type of chronic health condition.
-In turn, Aetna health plans offer a range of plan benefits that will cover portions of your treatment costs as you progress through recovery.
+Fortunately, today’s healthcare laws require all marketplace insurers to provide the same level of care for substance abuse treatment as they would for any other medical health condition or surgical procedure.
+In turn, Aetna health plans offer a range of benefits that cover portions of your treatment costs throughout recovery.

 Rehab services covered by Aetna plan benefits include:

-Contact Detox.com now to find rehab centers covered by your Aetna health insurance!
+Contact Detox now to find rehab centers covered by your Aetna health insurance!

 How Long Will Aetna Cover Detox Services?

-As a general rule, your Aetna plan will cover detox services for as long as you need them as long as the treatment services you receive are considered essential health benefits.
+As a general rule, your Aetna plan covers detox services for as long as you need them as long as the treatment services received are considered essential health benefits.
 With today’s healthcare laws, marketplace providers can no longer set yearly or lifetime caps on services that provide an essential health benefit; however, your out-of-pocket costs may fluctuate if you require intensive or long-term detox care, such as with an inpatient or residential-based program.

 Aetna offers different health plans, which vary in benefit types, coverage amounts and out-of-pocket costs.
 Plan types also assign different cost measures for In-Network vs Out-of-Network providers.
 Each of these factors can have a bearing on your out-of-pocket costs over time.